dimecoin/dge/README.md

 _"This product uses DOS/32 Advanced DOS Extender technology."_

+**libkb**

+This product uses libkb Version 1.01, 03 Jun 1998.
+Please see [kb.h](https://github.com/dimecoin/dge/blob/master/src/libkb/kb.h) for more details.
+(A very small modification was made to kb.h and \_handler.h to get OpenWatcom 1.9 to compile.)

 **Runtimes**

 Please see runtimes directory for 3rd party licenses for DJGPP and OpenWatcom (DOS32/A).